Nunge's block seals Xavier's win over Kennesaw St in NCAAs

+The 7-footer's block was part of the reason the Owls shot 2-for-15 over the final 9 1/2 minutes, reversing the momentum in a game that had often left third-seeded Xavier (26-9) looking befuddled.

+“We didn't really change much, and that's oftentimes the story," said coach Sean Miller, back for his second stint with the Musketeers.
+“We just did what we do better.”

-Souley Boum hit four clinching free throws in the final 2.6 seconds for the third-seeded Musketeers (26-9), who ran off 15 unanswered points as part of a game-ending 24-6 run.
+Souley Boum hit four clinching free throws in the final 2.6 seconds for the Musketeers, who ran off 15 unanswered points as part of a game-ending 24-6 run.
 That was enough to turn away the 14th-seeded Owls (26-9) in the program's first-ever March Madness game.

-Xavier moves on to face either Iowa State or Pittsburgh on Sunday in the Midwest Region.
+Xavier moves on to face 11th-seeded Pittsburgh on Sunday in the Midwest Region.

-Xavier led 68-67 when Burden — who'd been successful all day with dribble penetration — turned into the paint past Jerome Hunter and appeared to have a path to the rim.
-The 7-foot Nunge moved over and swatted the ball into the backboard.
+Xavier led 68-67 when Burden — who'd been successful all day with dribble penetration — made his move into the paint.
+But Nunge rotated over and swatted the ball into the backboard.

-There was plenty of tension along the way.
-That included Boum and teammate Adam Kunkel trading words on the court as the teams began a late timeout.
-The pair continued jawing across the bench until teammates stepped in.
+“In the timeout, we were supposed to switch everything,” Nunge said, adding: “He's a really good driver at getting to the rim and I just came over and blocked it.”

+Burden said everything with the play ran as designed until Nunge's arrival.

-Jerome Hunter scored 24 points to lead the Musketeers, while Boum had 17.
+Jerome Hunter scored a career-best 24 points to lead the Musketeers, while Boum had 17.
 Nunge had 10 points, 11 rebounds, two steals and two blocks.

-Kennesaw State made just two baskets in the final 9:57 as its chances of a signature March moment slipped away painfully.
-When it was over, coach Amir Abdur-Rahim gathered his team for a moment at midcourt before the Owls headed for the locker room while waving to their boisterous fans.

-Burden and Chris Youngblood each scored 14 points to lead Kennesaw State.
+Burden and Chris Youngblood each scored 14 points to lead Kennesaw State, which appeared on the verge of a signature March moment, playing with an aggressive edge while backed by vocal pockets of fans.
+At one point, the 5-10 Burden got Nunge on a switch, pulled him outside and blew past him for a layup and a 61-48 lead.

+But that's when Xavier started its desperate push back — and Nunge was ready when Burden challenged him again.

 BIG PICTURE